stuartpet/CV/README.md

   We then performed some post-modularisation tasks using packwerk's to-do list function.

-  * Store multiple sensitive bank account numbers securely The original design was created to support only one sensitive account per resource.
-To store multiple bank accounts per resource we needed to decouple the bank account details in the vault service from the single resource and allow them to be saved with a UUID
-    (Universally Unique Identifier) meaning we can save multiple sensitive account details to one resource.
+**Store multiple sensitive bank account numbers securely**
+* The original design was created to support only one sensitive account per resource.
+To store multiple bank accounts per resource we needed to decouple the bank account details in the vault (a service provided by HashiCorp) from the single resource and allow them to be saved with a UUID (Universally Unique Identifier) meaning we can save multiple sensitive account details to one resource.
+This approach
+ meant refactoring not only the way we save the data to the vault but also the way we retrieve it across the platform where this data was
+ required.

 ---